manoss96/onlymaps/README.md

 users: list[User] = db.fetch_many(User, "SELECT name, age FROM users")
 ```

-Even though the above example uses a pydantic model, you are not required to use one.
+Even though the above example uses a Pydantic model, you are not required to use one.
 In fact, you can use any type you like as long as it matches the query result you are
 expecting: